 Restoration of Huron City

 In 2013 the buildings were painted to original colors and restored.
 That work continues.
-The grounds of the iconic town and museum is open on weekends during the summer.
+The grounds of the iconic town and museum is open on Friday and Saturdays from 11 – 4 pm during the summer.

 - THE DETROIT CONFERENCE HISTORICAL MESSENGER Published by The Friends of the ArchivesRonald A Brunger, Editor 1988.